 Firstly, contrary to popular belief, cats aren’t that good at ratting, as many rats are big enough to fight back.
 Dogs such as terriers were considered to be much better for the task, and still are in some circles.

 Secondly, Pope Innocent VIII had declared cats to be unholy in 1484, and the companions of witches, so owning one was generally considered unlucky, not to mention likely to get you in a lot of trouble.
 This opinion ended in England around 200 years later.

 A story about Hatch's first day on the Mary Rose is available to download.

 We recommend printing him onto card, so he stands up more easily.

 Hatch has received praise from organisations like the Maritime Pets Museum, the Front of House Museums blog, Proud of Portsmouth and the South East Museums Development Programme.

-He's also active in the #MuseumMascot community, similarly developed for audience engagement purposes, from locations such as the Grant Museum at UCL, Waddesdon Manor, the Horniman Museum, Wollaton Hall and HMS Unicorn to name a few, and he’s picked up quite a following in the US museum community, with followers from Museum Hack in New York to Mark the Mammoth in Ohio.
+He's also active in the #MuseumMascot community, similarly developed for audience engagement purposes, from locations such across the uk, and he’s even picked up quite a following in the US museum community!

 Come to the Mary Rose and meet Hatch, as well as see many of the thousands of other objects recovered from the seabed